 I missed the exam.
 Can I re-do it?
 Yes, you can take the resit.
 Please, check the schedule.

 I missed the exam and the resit.
 Is there any other way?
 No.

 I missed the deadline for the final deliverable.
 What can I do?
 Deadline is strict and delivering late is not allowed.
-Personal issues will be treated case by case.
-Please, e-mail us two days before the deadline.
+Personal issues should go through the student advisor.